top of page

 Our YouTube Highlights

-We didn’t film inside, but we caught the incredible moment a soldier in traditional metal armor strolled down the street and posed for a photo with Jenn—an unexpected surprise that brought history to life!
+We didn’t film inside, but we caught the incredible moment a soldier in traditional metal armor strolled down the street and posed for a photo with Jenn—a surprise that brought history to life!

 Rolling green hills under a cloudy sky with sunbeams.
 Text "Discover Wales" overlaid on a YouTube play button logo.